 We are happy for authors or their organisations to issue their own press releases.
 Please contact the ERS press office with a draft press release in advance so that we can coordinate publicity.

-To be added to the mailing list to receive press releases, or for further information, please contact Lauren Anderson, Press and Communications Manager:
+To be added to the mailing list to receive press releases, or for further information, please contact the Press Office:

 Study establishes lung health response to cement dust exposure